©

 Guided tours of the Belfry and the Canal de Berry Museum

-Book in advance at the Tourist Information Point by calling 02 48 64 38 10
+Bookings must be made at the Tourist Information Point by calling 02 48 64 38 10.

-Nature outings in the Marais de Contres and the Chaumes de la Périsse
+Nature outings in the Marais de Contres and Chaumes de la Périsse

 Dun Pas D’âne (donkey rides)